 By Sue Rodman

-The Atlanta Preservation Center sponsors this annual program that includes more than 150 events, from guided tours to lectures to open houses, at dozens of Atlanta’s historic sites.
+The Atlanta Preservation Center sponsors this annual program that includes more than 230 events and nearly 100 sites throughout the city, including guided tours, lectures, and open houses.
 Best of all, it’s FREE!
 There are so many great events during this celebration that it’s hard to choose.
-They’ve got a fantastic line up for kids this year as well.
+Many of the events are more adult oriented, but there are some events suitable for older children as well.

 Some of the tours require reservations and many of the children’s programs have limited availability, so check the Phoenix Flies website for activities, date and time, and whether or not you need reservations.